 Rationality might have dictated that, once the war looked as if it might be lost, the rail, military and human resources put into the Holocaust ought to have been immediately redirected to the military effort instead, and the Jews who could have been forced into contributing to the war effort ought to have been put to work rather than exterminated.
 Yet a quite separate, entirely Nazi, rationale argued that the worsening situation on the Eastern Front required if anything an intensification of the Holocaust, rather than a winding down.

-Though Winston Churchill decried in the most passionate terms reports of the Nazi extermination programme, his government – like that of Franklin Roosevelt – was unwilling to accept large numbers of Jewish refugees, even if the Germans could be persuaded to release or trade them.
+Although Winston Churchill decried in the most passionate terms reports of the Nazi extermination program, his government – like that of Franklin Roosevelt – was unwilling to accept large numbers of Jewish refugees, even if the Germans could be persuaded to release or trade them.
 Anti-Jewish sentiments were certainly not just a German characteristic.

-While a vast number of Germans were directly or indirectly acquiescent in the massacre of the Jews, a small minority displayed high courage in succouring the persecuted, at mortal risk to themselves.
-Such extraordinarily courageous people preserved a shred of the honour of German civilisation.
+While a vast number of Germans were directly or indirectly acquiescent in the massacre of the Jews, a small minority displayed high courage in helping the persecuted, at mortal risk to themselves.
+Such extraordinarily courageous people preserved a shred of the honor of German civilization.

-The German war in the east involved much more than exterminating the Jews: Gypsies, too, were earmarked for destruction; between 250,000 and half a million Gypsies were sent to their deaths between 1939 and 1945, coterminous with the Jewish Holocaust.
-Gypsies did not, of course, hold the same place either in Christian consciousness or in the Nazi worldview as did Jews or Judaism, but prejudice and hostility toward their nomadic way of life was nonetheless widespread.
+The German war in the east involved much more than exterminating the Jews: the Roma were also earmarked for destruction.
+Between 250,000 and half a million Roma were sent to their deaths between 1939 and 1945, at the same time as the Jewish Holocaust.
+The Roma people did not, of course, hold the same place either in Christian consciousness or in the Nazi worldview as did Jews or Judaism, but prejudice and hostility toward their nomadic way of life was nonetheless widespread.